 The Glenwood stayed the most popular theater in Kansas City until 2000.
 They added two more screens in the early 80's that prolonged the financial life of the theater.
 I saw many movies there through the years and there was always a big crowd.
 The growing popularity of multiplex theaters marked the end of grand old theaters like the Glenwood.
 It finally closed in 2000.
 On one of the last weekends it was open, the esteemed proprietor of this blog and I decided to take a souvenir of this place that meant so much to me.
 We cut up a small piece of the distinctive carpet and took a rock from the rock garden adjacent to screen #2.
 Sure it was vandalism but the place was going to be torn down anyway so why not?
 Now it's a parking lot for a Bob Evans which is a gigantic shame.
 There will never be a movie theater like the Glenwood in Kansas City again.

-For more info on the Glenwood Theatre check out Cinema Treasures, Cinema Tour and Roadside Architecture.
+For more info on the Glenwood Theatre check out Cinema Treasures and Cinema Tour.